SpaceVim/SpaceVim/docs/documentation.md

 ### Scrollbar

-The scrollbar is disabled by default.
+The scrollbar requires floating window of neovim or popup of vim8.
+It is disabled by default.
 To enable the scrollbar, you need to change `enable_scrollbar` option in [ui layer](../layers/ui/).

 ```
 [[layers]]